FaradayRF/Faraday-Software/Tutorials/Python_Developer_Tutorials/foundation/Commanding-Local/Readme.md

 ## Code - Toggle GPIO's (LEDs) Predefined Functions

-The Faraday command module object predefine's many common actions such as turning ON/OFF the on-board LED's.
+The Faraday command module object predefines many common actions such as turning ON/OFF the on-board LED's.
 Using `faraday_cmd.CommandLocalGPIOLED1On()` will command the LED #1 to an ON state and light up the LED.
 Alternatively `faraday_cmd.CommandLocalGPIOLED1Off()` turns the LED OFF.

 `faraday_cmd.CommandLocalGPIOLED1On()` returns a completed command packet ready to be sent to the local device over the proxy interface (UART) and must be sent over the correct UART service port (PORT 2) for the command application running on Faraday's CC430.
 This is predefined as the class variable `faraday_1.CMD_UART_PORT`.